LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/booleans-and-conditionals/logical-operators.rst

 .. admonition:: Question

-   Which of the following properly expresses the precedence of operators (using parentheses) in the following expression?
+   Which of the following properly expresses the order of operations (using parentheses) in the following expression?

    .. sourcecode:: js